-- 1. Click the System menu in the upper right corner of the top bar to open the menu. - 2.
-In the menu, select Power Off/Log Out to expand it. - 3.
+- 1. Click the System menu in the upper-right corner of the top bar and click the Power Off button to open the menu. - 2.
 Select one of the following options:

 Suspend

 Pauses your session and puts the computer into a state where it consumes a minimal amount of energy.
 Suspend mode can be configured to lock your screen, so nobody can look at or change your work.
 Waking up the computer is generally much quicker than a full computer start.